smaddlsoft/documentation/content/applications/hr/time_off.rst

 These types of days are called *mandatory days* in Odoo.
 These can be configured to be company-wide, or department specific.
-When configured, employees in the specified department or company are unable to submit time off requests for these mandatory days.
+When configured, employees in the specified department or company are unable to submit time off requests for these mandatory days, unless their users have Administrator or Officer rights specified in Settings/Users for the Time Off module.

 Create mandatory days
 ~~~~~~~~~~~~~~~~~~~~~